Moving In & Moving Out of Residence Halls

 - Combustible Materials: Charcoal, gasoline, propane or charcoal starter fluid is not permitted.
 While grills are available for use around some of the residence halls, please be aware storing of many of the typical grilling products is not allowed in the residence halls.

 - Mattress: You will need to use the mattress provided in your room and are not allowed to bring a separate mattress.
-A mattress cover or pad is allowed.
+A mattress cover or pad is allowed and recommended.

 - Homemade Furniture/Lofts: Self-built or purchased lofts are not allowed.
 All residence halls, except Ballard Hall, are furnished with versatile twin-XL sized loftable furniture.
 John Neumaier Apartments are not equipped with lofting capability.
 Nelson Upperclass Singles are furnished with full-size beds that are not loftable.